Chloe Alexandra ThompsonCA/US

 Chloe Alexandra Thompson's sonic minimalism envelopes listeners into a state of equilibrium and fills rooms with its discrete frequencies—a spatial sound art composed using Pure Data software, an array of hardware and her own voice.

-In their performance of Morié at MUTEK, Thompson's multi-channel sound spatialization meets Henderson's immersive, live-rendered 3D visual backdrop to create a bridge between audience and performers, displacing reality in their alchemy.
+In their performance of Morié at MUTEK, Thompson's multi-channel sound spatialization meets Edwards's immersive, live-rendered 3D visual backdrop to create a bridge between audience and performers, displacing reality in their alchemy.